 223 N Larchmont Blvd, Los Angeles, CA 90004

 For the life of me, I will never understand why I had never before visited Larchmont Village Wine Spirits & Cheese.
-During the months of trying out different sandwiches, I’ve been back to this place a few times.
-Larchmont Wine is no secret to the LA sandwich scene.
+While I was on my sandwich expedition, I’ve been back to this place a few times.
+Larchmont Village Wine Spirits is no secret to the LA sandwich scene.
 Unless you go early or on a weekday, you’re bound to find a line.
 The sandwich here was also the most challenging sandwich to get.
 Parking is a nightmare in this area and they don’t open on Sundays or the holidays.
 I drove here on a holiday, and I was disappointed to find the closed sign.
-Other people who also walked up to the storefront had disappointed looks on their faces.
+Other people who, like me, were surprised by the closed sign, walked away with disappointed looks on their faces.

-Order the #3.
-This is by far their best-selling sandwich.
-What I loved the most about it is the simplicity.
-No heavy seasonings to conceal anything.
-The bread, the mixed greens and the manchego cheese were a feast for my tastebuds.
+My favorite sandwich is their #3 (Soppresatta Salami), which is also their #1 best-seller.
+What I loved the most about this sandwich is the simplicity.
+No heavy seasonings.
+The bread, the mixed greens and the manchego cheese were a feast for my taste buds.
 The dressing only consists of extra virgin olive oil and balsamic vinegar.
 That’s it!
 All their staff is super nice, so don’t hesitate to ask any questions.

-The times I went to Larchmont Wine, it was funny seeing most restaurants’ outdoor seating areas half empty, while all of Larchmont’s outdoor seats were fully occupied.
+The times I went to Larchmont Wine, it was curious to see most restaurants’ outdoor seating areas half empty, while Larchmont’s outdoor seats were fully occupied with people waiting so they could enjoy their sandwich properly.
 Be patient because it’s definitely worth the wait.

 Eastside Italian Deli